BeelenT/Chessscore/README.md

 # ♟️ chessscore

 Streamlit app to record chess games and compute ELO ratings for teams, with a real-time leaderboard.
-Designed for small groups who want a simple, shareable way to track chess results without Excel macros.
+Designed for small groups who want a simple, shareable way to track chess results.

 ---